Info For Faculty and Staff

 - lists of any required or recommended readings.

 - PDF for Public View - Once documents are uploaded, they are automatically converted to PDF format for public viewing.
 Please be aware there may be a slight delay as original documents are converted and posted to the instructor/course page.

-End-of-course student evaluations for all undergraduate courses were implemented in fall 2010 and summary results for fall 2019 are available on the university’s HB 2504 website.
-Spring 2020 results will be available once the information is available.
+End-of-course student evaluations for all undergraduate courses were implemented in fall 2010 and summary results for summer 2020 are available on the university’s HB 2504 website.
+Fall 2020 results will be available four to six weeks after the semester ends.
 Using a broad-based approach, a Faculty Senate committee developed common end-of-course student evaluation items for all undergraduate courses.
 Following a review period that included two public forums, the committee finalized the following items for the Student Perceptions of Instruction (SPI) measure: